insenseanalytics/sms-laravel-msg91-textlocal/README.md

 ## Usage

-The Insense SMS package offers most of the functionality to send Group SMS, Batch SMS
+The Insense SMS package offers most of the functionality to send group SMS and batch SMS

 The `SMS::sendSms()` method may be used to send a sms message: